'Sense prevails on 'grim day' for boxing'

 But the basis for that confidence is yet to be revealed, with both camps citing ongoing legal issues preventing them from revealing any details.

-What is clear is that, sometime in September, Benn failed a drug test administered by the Vada, a third party hired by organisers to conduct further testing to what is provided by the Board's testing partner, UK Anti-Doping.
+What is clear is that, some time in September, Benn failed a drug test administered by the Vada, a third party hired by organisers to conduct further testing to what is provided by the Board's testing partner, UK Anti-Doping.

 "I want to make it clear that Conor Benn is not suspended by the British Boxing Board of Control.
 We do feel he hasn't been given due process like many others in this situation before him," Hearn said.